revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-170.Can you categorise the different types of errors arises during porgramming.Interpret the following python code
+170. Can you categorize the different types of errors that arise during programming?
+Interpret the following python code.

 ```python
 import os